codybuell/initialize/README.md

  - Support other versions of CentOS and other ditributions of Linux.
  - Setup Pyzor and DCC with Spamassassin.
  - Allow selection of which components to configure/install.
- - Have an option to provision email accounts and virtualhosts.

 Prerequisites & Assumptions
 ---------------------------